 Happy International Yoga Day!
 Celebrated on the 21st June every year, this day honours the importance of yoga in everyday life.

-Yoga impacts the chemical imbalance in the brain, helping to ‘reset’ it and taking it to a calmer and collected state.
+Yoga impacts the chemical imbalance in the brain, helping to ‘reset’ it and take it to a calmer and collected state.
 This is good if you are prone to stress or live a very hectic lifestyle, where you’re on the go constantly and need to find a way to ground yourself.
-Also, not only does yoga calm the mind, but it sharpens it as well as increasing mental agility.
+Also, not only does yoga calm the mind, but it sharpens it too, as well as increasing mental agility.